AstrialHolloway/Soft-V2-Codename-Engine/README.md

 This mod is a port of fnf Soft V2 mod to Codename Engine.

-All credit goes to the soft team and the scripts I got from the people on the Codename Engine discord server!
+All credit goes to the soft team, the scripts I obtained from the Codename Engine Discord server, and Astrial for porting the mod.

+All credited in the codename engine credits menu

 Put this mod folder in the mods folder of your Codename Engine build (if it does not exist, make a new file named mods)